Elinor Florence, Author

 Charming small golden-hued log cabin in Invermere, British Columbia has a small deck bearing a set of moose antlers, one small door and one window, standing in a grassy area and backed by towering evergreen trees.

 Welcome to my log cabin!
-Please duck your head when stepping through the front door — it’s on the short side.
+Please duck your head when stepping through the front door — it’s on the short side, and several people have almost suffered concussions here.

 Open door of log cabin with a horseshoe hanging on the wall overhead, a metal star on one side and a carved wooden decoration on the other side, reveals the dim interior of the cabin.

-The floor couldn’t be saved, so we built a plywood floor, painted it ochre, and covered it with an old rug that had been rolled up in a closet for the past twenty years.
+The floor couldn’t be saved, so we built a plywood floor, painted it, and covered it with an old rug that had been rolled up in a closet for the past twenty years.
 (I knew that rug would come in handy sometime!)

 These bunk beds once belonged to my little daughters.
 On the bottom bunk is a Hudson’s Bay Company blanket that I bought at a local garage sale for five dollars.
 Since my forefathers were Scottish immigrants who worked for The Bay, it’s a nod to my own heritage.

-This papoose carrier was something I purchased at a local second-hand shop.
+This baby carrier was something I purchased at a local second-hand shop.
 The owner told me it came from the Northwest Territories.

 Red metal framed indigenous baby carrier has beaded flowers on the maroon velvet cover, stuffed with sheepskin and laced shut with rawhide laces.